6 Request Compute, Memory, and Latency Bottlenecks

 Computation graph compilation

-torch.compile in PyTorch traces the model’s computation graph and applies a series of optimizations including operator fusion, memory planning, and code generation through backends like Triton.
+torch.compile in PyTorch traces the model’s computation graph and applies a series of optimizations including operator fusion, memory planning, and code generation through backends like Triton (Tillet et al. 2019).
 For inference workloads, it can deliver significant speedups with minimal code changes.

 The tradeoff is flexibility versus performance.
 Eager execution (no compilation) is the most flexible but the slowest. torch.compile offers a middle ground.
 TensorRT-LLM produces the fastest code but requires a more involved build step and is harder to modify.
 Most production serving frameworks use some form of graph compilation, often TensorRT-LLM for NVIDIA hardware.